• Skip to primary navigation

 Their first year at Oxford University, six students begin playing a sort of game between themselves — something that might be likened to Truth Or Dare, but all dare, no truth.
 Or at least, all dare in form; that doesn’t necessarily mean that truths won’t be involved, of course.
 It starts small, silly, and innocuous, despite the lofty prize that hangs above them all, waiting for a winner.
 But it soon grows, and becomes something much more — something dangerous; something that will follow them all for years to come.

 I will be perfectly honest in that I was not as taken with Black Chalk as I thought I was going to be.
-It truly looked like it was going to be Absolutely My Jam when I first acquired, and yet somehow, by the end, it just didn’t quite do it for me.
+It truly looked like it was going to be Absolutely My Jam when I first acquired it, and yet somehow, by the end, it just didn’t quite do it for me.
 But!
 Just because it ultimately wasn’t for me doesn’t mean it won’t be for you.
-Black Chalk was widely lauded upon its release (2013 in the UK, 2015 in the United States, described frequently as a puzzle box of a book with a superb unreliable narrator.
+Black Chalk was widely lauded upon its release (2013 in the UK, 2015 in the United States), described frequently as a puzzle box of a book with a superb unreliable narrator.

 Do you like books you can’t trust?
 Then you’ll probably dig Black Chalk.
 Because you 100 percent cannot trust anything it says — and that’s the whole point.